cemicel/convolutional_neural_nets/readme.txt

 After training the network, in work directory ‘save’ directory is created with network adjustments.
 After you can test the network.

 Manual:
-1)Provide directory with fonts (.ttf);
+1)Provide directory called fonts.
-In repo there is my custom directory of 10, more less distinctive text fonts.
+In the directory, there should be two folders (standatd,styled ).
+One with standard fonts (like: Arial, Times New roman), other with styled fonts(like: Arial italic,Times New Roman bold).
+Either of folders can be empty.

 2)Run in terminal: python3 generate_data.py <mode> <numb of instances per class>
 mode - training, test
-IF there is no parameters passed, training and test data sets will be created with 20 and 1 picture/s per class respectively.
+IF there is no parameters passed, training and test data sets will be created with 100 and 10 picture/s per class respectively.

 3) Run in terminal: python3 conv_net.py <mode> <batch_size> <epochs>
 	<mode> - training/test_custom/test